-- 1. Make sure there is no network activity by consult or check with the network administrator.
-Or through the management interface of the switch/converter (if available) to disable the port in advance. - 2.
+- 1. Make sure there is no network activity by checking with the network administrator, or through the management interface of the switch/converter (if available) to disable the port in advance. - 2.
 Remove the Fiber Optic Cable gently. - 3.
-Turn the handle of the MGB / MFB module to horizontal. - 4.
-Pull out the module gently through the handle.
+Lift up the lever of the MGB/MFB module and turn it to a horizontal position. - 4.
+Pull out the module gently through the lever.

-Figure 2-10: Pull out the SFP Transceiver Module
+Figure 2-10: How to Pull Out the SFP Transceiver Module

-Never pull out the module without pull the handle or the push bolts on the module.
-Direct pull out the module with violent could damage the module and SFP module slot of the device.
+Never pull out the module without lifting up the lever of the module and turning it to a horizontal position.
+Directly pulling out the module could damage the module and the SFP module slot of the Managed Switch.